katalisha/katalisha.github.io/_posts/2016-01-22-ARC-Swift-closures-and-weak-self.markdown

 <td>1</td>
 <td>1</td>
 <td>1</td>
+<td>1</td>
+<td>0💥</td>
 </tr>
 </table>

-At the end of this example both objects hold a reference to each other so they cannot be destroyed.
-Even though they are no longer in use.

-Examples of strong reference cycles in documentation tend to be fairly contrived and it's pretty easy to see when bad composition is going to create one.
-However Swift closures and their ability to automatically capture surrounding scope, make it difficult to spot any reference cycles accidentally created this way.
+You can read more about ARC and weak and unowned references [here](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html).

 Reference Cycles in Closures
 ----------------------------
+Examples of strong reference cycles in documentation tend to be fairly contrived and it's pretty easy to see when bad composition could create one.
+However Swift closures and their ability to automatically capture surrounding scope, make it difficult to spot any reference cycles accidentally created this way.

-There are two kinds of [closures](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html) we're concerned about - nested functions and closure expressions (yes nested functions are closure too!)
+There are two kinds of closures we're concerned about - nested functions and closure expressions (yes nested functions are closure too!)

-The two things to watch out for are:
+The things to watch out for are:

 1. closures that captures self.
 This can happen by using an instance property or instance method within a closure; and
 2. the possibility of the closure being assigned to a property of self (either directly or by being assigned to a child of self)

 A very common example of these two things occurs when using disposables in [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa).

     import ReactiveCocoa

     class Thing {
-      var disposable:Disposable
+      var disposable:Disposable?
       var total:Int = 0

       deinit {
-        disposable.dispose()
+        disposable?.dispose()
       }

       init(producer:SignalProducer<Int,NoError>) {